DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T566422)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for Angular - How to Integrate Web Report Designer in Angular App
+# Reporting for Angular - How to Integrate the DevExpress Web Report Designer into an Angular App

-This example shows how to incorporate the Web Report Designer into a client-side app built with Angular.
-The example consists of two parts:
+This example adds the DevExpress Web Report Designer to an Angular-powered client-side app.
+The sample consists of two distinct parts:

-- A server-side (back-end) ASP.NET Core project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.
+- A server-side (back-end) ASP.NET Core project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements custom web report storage.

 - An [Angular](https://angular.io/) front-end client application.

-The `angular-report-designer` contains the sample Angular application created by following the steps in the [Create an Angular Front-End Application with a Report Designer](https://docs.devexpress.com/XtraReports/119431) topic.
+The `angular-report-designer` contains an Angular application (created by following the steps outlined in the following help topic): [Create an Angular Front-End Application with a Report Designer](https://docs.devexpress.com/XtraReports/119431)

-The `ServerSideAspNetCoreReportingApp` folder contains the ASP.NET Core server-side (back-end) application created as described in the following help topic: [Report Designer Server-Side Configuration (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400196/web-reporting/javascript-reporting/server-side-configuration/report-designer/report-designer-server-side-configuration-asp-net-core).
+The `ServerSideAspNetCoreReportingApp` folder contains an ASP.NET Core server-side (back-end) application (created using configuration settings outlined in the following help topic): [Report Designer Server-Side Configuration (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400196/web-reporting/javascript-reporting/server-side-configuration/report-designer/report-designer-server-side-configuration-asp-net-core).
 The application enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.

 > [!TIP]
-> Make sure that the backend application runs on the port specified in the host setting of the Report Designer component.
+> Make certain that the backend application runs on the port specified within the host setting of the DevExpress Report Designer component.
 For more information, refer to the following help topic:  [Determine the Host URL](https://docs.devexpress.com/XtraReports/400196/web-reporting/asp-net-core-reporting/server-side-configuration/report-designer-server-side-configuration-asp-net-core#step-3-determine-the-host-url).

-When you start the back-end application and run the Angular application in the `angular-report-designer` folder, it appears as follows:
+When you start the back-end application and execute the Angular application in the `angular-report-designer` folder, the following will appear on-screen:

 ![Web Report Designer Angular App](Images/screenshot.png)

 ## How to Run the Project

-To run the project, start the `ServerSideAspNetCoreReportingApp` application, install npm packages with the `npm install` command in the `angular-report-designer` folder, and run the command `npm start`.
+To run the project, start the `ServerSideAspNetCoreReportingApp` application, install npm packages with the `npm install` command in the `angular-report-designer` folder, and run the `npm start` command.

-Before you run the project, verify the DevExpress version.
-If necessary, upgrade it to the DevExpress version you're currently using.
-Make sure to use the same version of DevExpress components for both front-end and back-end applications.
+Before you run the project, verify the DevExpress version used.
+If using an older version, upgrade DevExpress Reports.
+Make certain to use the same DevExpress component versions for both front-end and back-end applications.

 Follow these steps to update the project: